khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 - Add BLTouch: Be really careful with which instruction to follow due to changing firmware resulting in different recommended places to plug the BLTouch in, [here][22] is a pretty recent guide.
 The bed is still pretty level after a couple of prints now(even when heavy scraping was used to remove those prints) so this is fairly unnecessary, also manual bed leveling in Marlin is a breeze.
 - Replacing part fan: Blower style, aka radial style.
 The fan size is 5015, most of the fans on Amazon is pretty bad and the blower doesn't seem to make a lot of noise so if the machine is still loud after the extruder and electronics fans are replaced then do this.

-## Troubleshooting
+## Calibrations

 [This page][4] is an excellent tool for visual diagnostic.

-[Another page][6] pairing symptoms with solutions.

-The Ender 3 has some serious problems with stringing as shown [here][12].
-The video mentions that the slicer has a huge impact as well as to enable/disable z-hop depending on the situation.
+Although it may not always be accurate.

+[This video][3] has a pretty thorough list of things to check.

+[Belt Tensioning][15] _VERY IMPORTANT_.

+For bed leveling, use the manual bed leveling built into Marlin, it uses 9 point leveling and the process is pretty quick and painless.

+Calibrations _PER MATERIAL_:

+- Temperature: Do [temperature tower][2] when other issues are already sorted out.
+- Flow rate

+[Good video about not calibrating too many things][7]

 List of good test prints: